motokimura/spacenet8_solution_5th-place/README.md

   - Building and Road Segmentation
     - U-Net (EfficientNet-B5) x 5 folds & U-Net (EfficientNet-B6) x 5 folds
     - 5 output channels: building body, building border, building contact, road skelton, and road junction
-      - 3-channel masks (building body, building border, and building contact) are often used in the previous SpaceNet challenges (e.g., in [cannab's 1st place solution for SpaceNet-4 challenge](https://github.com/SpaceNetChallenge/SpaceNet_Off_Nadir_Solutions/tree/master/cannab)), so I just followed it.
+      - 3-channel masks (building body, building border, and building contact) were often used in the previous SpaceNet challenges (e.g., in [cannab's 1st place solution for SpaceNet-4 challenge](https://github.com/SpaceNetChallenge/SpaceNet_Off_Nadir_Solutions/tree/master/cannab)), so I just followed it.
 Only the building body channel was used in the prediction phase.
       - The road junction (areas within 16-pixel radius from the road intersections) was used as an auxiliary target so that the models pay more attention to the intersections.
 I borrowed this idea from [cannab's 2nd place solution for SpaceNet-5 challenge](https://github.com/SpaceNetChallenge/SpaceNet_Optimized_Routing_Solutions/tree/master/cannab).
     - Loss: 1 * dice + 1 * bce
     - Random crop size: 448x448, batch size: 8, optimizer: Adam, base lr: 2e-4.